Forest Practices

 Alaska Forest Resources and Practices Act

 The Alaska Forest Resources and Practices Act (FRPA, AS 41.17) (PDF) governs how timber harvesting, reforestation, and timber access occur on state, private, and municipal land.
-Forest management standards on federal land must also meet or exceed the standards for state land established by the Act.
 The FRPA was originally adopted in 1978.
 Major revisions were adopted in 1990 to address riparian management on private land, enhance notification procedures for timber operations, reorganize the Board of Forestry, and establish enforcement procedures.
-Additional changes to the stream classification system and riparian management standards for coastal forests (Region I) were adopted in 1999.
-In 2003, changes were made to address interior Alaskan (Region III) riparian forest management standards.
+FRPA standards are tailored to the coastal forest (Region I), southcentral transitional forest (Region II), and interior boreal forest (Region III).
+Updates to the stream classification system and riparian management standards were adopted for Region I (1998), Region II (2006), and Region III (2003), and the Region II and III riparian forest management standards were updated in 2017.

 Purpose